 Anxiety Disorder

 People with panic disorder, a persistent anxiety illness, often have panic episodes.
 A panic attack is an abrupt, powerful, and uncomfortable occurrence that may climax in a matter of minutes.
-Even in situations when there is no obvious danger, it gives individuals the impression that their lives are in risk.
+Even in situations when there is no obvious danger, it gives individuals the impression that their lives are at risk.
 Anxiety caused by the dread of having a panic or anxiety attack may result in anticipatory anxiety, which makes people worry about the probability of having episodes in the future.

-Panic episodes are characterized by physical symptoms as well as anxiety or a sense of impending doom, such as:
+Panic episodes are characterized by physical symptoms as well as anxiety or a sense of impending doom, such as

 Disorders of Social Anxiety